Peashooter8890/Peashooter-Notes/programming/java/Spring-Boot/JPA_Basic_Models.md

 @JsonIgnoreProperties({"hibernateLazyInitializer", "handler"})

 public class Product {
 	// This basically automatically generates the ID of a product sequentially whenever it is generated.
-So the first ever generated product will have ID of 1, second one will have ID of 2, so forth...
+	// So the first ever generated product will have ID of 1, second one will have ID of 2, so forth...
         @Id
         @GeneratedValue(strategy =  GenerationType.IDENTITY)

 	// @Column declares property as a column in database and names it
 	@Column(name = "product_id")
         private int id;
         @Column(name = "product_name")
         private String name;
         @Column(name = "market_price")
         private int marketPrice;
-        @ManyToOne
-        // When product is not in an account yet, nullable = true allows the column to be null
-        @JoinColumn(name="account_id", nullable=true)
-        private Collection collection;
-        @ManyToOne
-        @JoinColumn(name="purchase_id", nullable=true)
-        private Purchase purchase;
 }
 ```
+This is of course a very simple model - more code is needed to get it to work as an actual component in a large software.
+However, it is written to illustrate the basic concepts in using a class with JPA in Spring Boot.